Credit Plainly

 Paid collection

 A collection account that has been paid.
 A paid collection may continue to appear on your report.
 Whether it is paid or unpaid, it is a collection record.
+See paid collection on your credit report when status or balance still looks wrong after payment.

 Unpaid collection